cardano-scaling/hydra/CONTRIBUTING.md

 ### Creating a pull request

 Thank you for contributing your changes by opening a pull requests!

-To get something merged we usually require:
+On top of the aforementioned _Coding standards_, to get something merged would usually require:
 + Description of the changes - if your commit messages are great, this is less important
 + Quality of changes is ensured - through new or updated automated tests
 + Change is related to an issue, feature (idea) or bug report - ideally discussed beforehand
 + Well-scoped - we prefer multiple PRs, rather than a big one
++ Correctness - a PR should pass all the build and test steps in the CI

+Merging a PR requires approval from a majority of reviewers from the core _Hydra engineering_ team.
+This implies that:
++ Contributions from outside this core team would need 3 approvals,
++ Contributions from a single core team member would need 2 approvals,
++ PRs developed in pair would need a single approval,
++ and of course PRs developed in ensembles would not need any approval.

+The reason behind this policy is to increase the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) on the project, disseminating information about contributions and changes in order to prevent creation of a bottleneck.

 ### Updating dependencies